bocinsky/guedesbocinsky2018/README.md

 ##### Building the Docker container from scratch

-If you wish to build the Docker container locally for this project from scratch, simply `cd` into this `guedesbocinsky2018/` directory and run:
+If you wish to build the Docker container locally for this project from scratch, simply `cd` into this `guedesbocinsky2018/` directory and run like so (in the terminal):

 ``` bash
 docker build -t bocinsky/guedesbocinsky2018 .